kyma-project/istio/docs/user/01-30-istio-manager.md

-# Istio controller manager parameters
+# Istio Controller parameters

-You can configure Istio controller manager with various parameters, all options are listed below.
+You can configure Istio Controller using various parameters.
+All options are listed in this document.

 ### Reconcile interval

-By default, Istio module is reconciled every 10 hours or when custom resource is changed.
-You can set this interval by changing manager params, for example: `--reconciliation-interval=120s`.
+By default, the Istio module is reconciled every 10 hours or whenever the custom resource is changed.
+You can adjust this interval by modifying the manager's parameters.
+For example, you can set the `--reconciliation-interval` parameter to `120s`.

 ### All configuration parameters
 ```